 - LDL-A particles are larger, less dense, and lower your risk.

 - LDL-B particles are smaller, denser, and increase your risk.

-When you have low triglyceride levels but high LDL levels, it could indicate that you have a diet filled with healthy fats.
+When you have low triglyceride levels but high LDL levels,

 Healthy fats will not only cause an increase in good cholesterol (HDL) but can also change the type of the LDL particles in the blood.
 Therefore, those high LDL levels may not actually be a bad thing.

 Instead, it is more likely that they are LDL particles that have become larger and less dense from the intake of healthy fat.
 Low triglycerides and high HDL levels in the blood will generally support this idea.

 A very low-fat diet